timkendrick/timkendrick.github.io/_posts/tips/2016-04-13-safe-array-mapping.md

 console.log(ids);
 ```

 If you guessed `[ 6, NaN, 2, 5, 1 ]` then congratulations!
-Have a gold star.
+You're a winner.

 If this revelation has left you reeling, have a think about how `parseInt()` is defined: